Bay Minette DUI Lawyers

 In a first DUI conviction, the judge has the freedom to sentence you.
 There is no mandatory jail sentence, but there is mandatory probation.
 Because of this, many people are ordered to complete probation in lieu of jail time.
 However, the judge may need to see that you don’t need jail time to change your path.
 If you seem like you don’t care about a conviction or they think that you’ll go right back to driving while impaired, they may sentence you to jail time just to scare you.
 This isn’t a time to let your pride get in the way.

 Explore Possible Defense Options

 Of course, being charged with driving under the influence doesn’t guarantee a conviction.
 If you can get your charges dismissed, you don’t have to worry about jail time at all.
-Again, this is one of the key benefits of hiring a Bay Minette DUI attorney right away.
+Again, this is one of the key benefits of hiring a Fairhope DUI attorney right away.
 If they can find flaws in the prosecutor’s case or get damning evidence thrown out, your case could have a much different outcome.